arm-1234/Tweet/README.md

 # Tweet
 # Django Project

-This repository contains a comprehensive Django project that demonstrates the complete workflow of developing a web application using Django.
+This repository contains a comprehensive Django project that demonstrates the  workflow of developing a web application using Django.
 The project covers the following key features:

 ## Features
 - **Model Design:** Building and managing Django models.